rhjohnstone/raspberry-pi-cat-detector/README.md

 Like I mentioned before, the only physical outside connection to the RPi is power.
 There are a few things to mention concerning it.
 To begin with, inside the house, the cable is attached to the actual power supply using a USB-C female adapter.
 The adapter is attached to the cable with wire joiners.
-At the Doorbell end, the cable enters the junction box through a weatherproof cable "glad" (icky name).
+At the Doorbell end, the cable enters the junction box through a weatherproof cable "gland" (icky name).
 Inside the junction box wire joiners are used to connect to a male USB-C adapter.
 Due to space constraints, the RPi USB-C connection goes via a right-angle adapter.

 ## Wiring Diagram